ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 $ sed -i 's/print_endline/Printf.printf "%s!\\n"/g' bin/main.ml
 ```

-This replaces the function `print_endline` by the function `printf` from the `Printf` module of the standard library.
-Building and executing this modified version should produce almost the same output as the previous, use `dune exec hello` to try it for yourself.
+This replaces the function `print_endline` with the function `printf` from the `Printf` module in the standard library.
+Building and executing this modified version should produce almost the same output as before.
+Use `dune exec hello` to try it for yourself.

 ## Every File Defines a Module

 Most importantly, each OCaml file defines a module, once compiled.
 This is how separate compilation works in OCaml.
-Each sufficiently stand alone concern should be isolated into a file based module.
-References to external modules creates dependencies.
+Each sufficiently standalone concern should be isolated into a file-based module.
+References to external modules create dependencies.
 Circular dependencies between modules are not allowed.

 To create a module, let's create a file named `lib/hello.ml`:
 ```shell
 $ echo 'let world = "Hello from a module"' > lib/hello.ml
 ```

-Here is a new version of the `bin/main.ml` file, and execution of the resulting project.
+Here is a new version of the `bin/main.ml` file and execution of the resulting project:
 ```shell
 $ echo 'let () = Printf.printf "%s\n" Hello.world' > bin/main.ml